Sitecore/jss/docs/data/routes/docs/nextjs/data-fetching/getStaticPaths/en.md

 ---
 # getStaticPaths and the Sitemap Service

-Next.js provides the ability to generate pages with dynamic routes.
+Next.js provides the ability to generate static pages with dynamic routes.

 If a page has [dynamic routes](https://nextjs.org/docs/routing/dynamic-routes) and uses [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation), you can define a list of paths that you want pre-render to HTML at build time.